The Complexity of Conjunctive Queries with Degree 2: Proofs for Section

+We first argue that such a sequence of bundles always exists before moving on to the second phase of the procedure.
+At step $i$ in the procedure, $2(i-1)\ n^2a$ distinct hyperedges have been fixed already, and thus $\bigcup_{j<i} R(\beta_j)$ contains at most $2(i-1)\ n^2a^2$ vertices of $G_m$.
+Hence, at most that many rows and columns are ``blocked'' (twice the number of vertices since a vertex occurs in a row and a column of each block) by previous choices and $4a^5n^4 - 4(i-1) n^2a^2$ edges that connect the two blocks of step $i$ in $G_m$ are feasible and thus also at least $4a^4n^4 - 4(i-1) n^2a^2$ edges in $E(H)$ to fix in $\rho_i$.
+Since $\ell < n^2$, this leaves enough feasible choices for $\beta_i$ and $\rho_i$ to fix in every step of the first phase.
+By Claim~\ref{claim:blockedges} there are

-This first phase establishes "forward" consistency with restricted rows and columns.
-What is left, is to now filter down the bundles to single edges such that the choices are consistent overall.
-This can be achieved by repeating the same idea in reverse direction of $O$.
+This first phase establishes a possible list of choices for the mapping $\rho$ for every edge in $G_n$ with some limited guarantees on the paths between them.
+What is left, is to now filter down the bundles to single edges in a way that satisfies the third condition of Definition~\ref{def:expr}.
+This can be achieved by repeating the basic idea of the first phase in reverse direction of $O$, but with choices restricted to the already fixed bundles.
 Note that in step $i$ of the reverse order corresponds to step $\ell-i+1$ in the forward iteration over $O$ in the first phase.
 We iterate in reverse order of $O$.
-In the step $i$, we select a $\rho(e_{\ell-i+1}) \in beta_{\ell-i+1}$ that is associated to rows/columns that have not been marked as restricted in the second phase, and after the choice, we mark all rows/columns as restricted where some vertex or edge is restricted by $\rho(e_{\ell-i+1})$.
-In this phase, after step $i$ we have fixed $i$ choices and thus restricted at most $ia^2$ rows and columns.
-Thus, when arriving at the last step we have again restricted no more than $(n^2-1)a^2$ rows/columns.
-Since there are $2a^2n^2$ choices in every bundle we see by the same argument as above that choices corresponding to unrestricted rows/columns can be made at every step of the second phase.

-What is left to do is to show that for every edge $e=\{u,v\}$ in $G$, our final $\rho(e)$ now indeed is always associated only to rows or columns that are not restricted by any other edge fixed in $\rho$.
-Let $i$ be the index in $O$ of the edge $e$ and suppose it were associated with a row restricted by $\rho(e_j)$ for some $e_j \in O$ with $j < i$.
-Since $\rho(e) \in \beta_i$, it follows that an edge of the bundle $\beta_i$ was chosen despite an associated row being marked as restricted by the previous bundle $\beta_j$ that contains $\rho(e_j)$ in the first phase, a contradiction.
-Similarly, if $j >i$ then $\rho(e_j)$ would have restricted an associated row in $B_u$ or $B_v$ in the second phase, before the choice for $\rho(e_i)$ was made. \end{proof}
+In step $i$, we select a single $f'_i \in F_{\ell-i+1}$ and fix $\rho(e_{\ell-i+1}) = \rho_{\ell-i+1}(f'_i)$.
+Let $R_i = \{w \in V(G_m) \mid \mu_m(w) \in \rho_{\ell-i+1}(f'_i)\}$, the choice of $f'_i$ (incident to blocks $B_v, B_u$) shall satisfy the following property: for the set of vertices $V_{v,f'_i}$ in the line of $f'_i$ in $B_v$, it holds that $V_{v,f'_i} \cap \bigcup_{j > \ell-i+1} R_{j} = \emptyset$.
+That is, $f'_i$ is chosen such that no vertex in the same line on the block has its image (w.r.t. $\mu_m$) in an edge of $H$ fixed in a previous step of the second phase.